codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 {:.text-secondary}

+## Adding AKS cluster

+To add an Azure cluster, select *Microsoft AKS* from the drop-down menu.
+Click the *Authenticate button* and enter your Azure credentials.
+You will see a description of all permissions that Codefresh needs in order to access your cluster.
+Accept them and Codefresh will connect to Azure to get the cluster information.

+>If you experience difficulties at this point try logging into Azure first in your browser *before* clicking the authenticate button.
+Also make sure that you are using an organizational/company Azure account and not a personal one.

+If everything is ready you will see a dialog that allows you to select your Azure subscription and the cluster name that you wish to use.

+{% include image.html
+lightbox="true"
+file="/images/kubernetes/add-cluster/select-aks-cluster.png"
+url="/images/kubernetes/add-cluster/select-aks-cluster.png"
+alt="Selecting the Azure cluster" caption="Selecting the Azure cluster" max-width="60%"
+  %}

+Codefresh will query the cluster and show its nodes.
+You are now ready to [deploy to Azure kubernetes]({{ site.baseurl }}/docs/getting-started/deployment-to-kubernetes-quick-start-guide/).

 ## Adding EKS Cluster
 To add an Amazon EKS cluster, you must first create a service account and obtain a token used to manage the integration.